 Cheap Flights from New York to London, Starting at $199

-You can wake up to Big Ben and a flat white in Soho for less than a long weekend in Miami.
-Cheap flights from New York to London start at around $199 one-way on Norse Atlantic, and in the quiet winter months a round trip under $400 is genuinely on the table.
+Here’s the headline you came for: cheap flights from New York to London start at around $199 one-way on Norse Atlantic, and in the quiet winter months a round trip under $400 is genuinely on the table.
 The catch is knowing which airline, which airport pairing and which week unlocks that price, because the same transatlantic seat swings from $199 to $900 depending on the date.
+Skip the rest if you’re happy paying summer money in January — everyone else, read on.

 This is the busiest long-haul corridor on the planet, and that crowd is your advantage.
 Norse Atlantic, JetBlue, British Airways, Virgin Atlantic, United and even Aer Lingus via Dublin all fight for your booking across three New York airports and three London ones.
-Below you will find the cheapest months, an airline-by-airline price table, the smartest airport pairing, the ideal booking window and live tools to lock in a New York to London fare before it climbs.
+Below you’ll find the cheapest months, an airline-by-airline price table, the smartest airport pairing, the booking window that saved me $171, and live tools to lock in a New York to London fare before it climbs.

 Start by checking live prices for your exact dates, then read on to find the cheapest possible combination of airport, airline and travel day.